Bulgur Pilaf | Flavorful Mediterranean Grain Bowl

 5.

-Pour four cups of boiling water over the mixture, bring it to a boil, and then reduce the heat to a simmer for 20 minutes or until most of the liquid has been absorbed.
+Pour 4 cups of boiling water over the mixture and bring it to a boil.
+Reduce the heat to a simmer and cook for 20 minutes or until most of the liquid is absorbed.

 Mark as complete